Thinking (But Not Too Concerned) About RMDs

 Why RMDs in the first place?

-The intent was to defer taxes in the present to incentivize saving and help grow savings faster and then to tax them at a later date.
+The intent was to defer taxes in the present to incentivize saving and help grow savings faster, then tax them at a later date.
 (In other words, taxes are deferred, not avoided.)
+It sounded like a good deal to most (including me), so I made tax-deferred contributions to my 401(k) and sometimes to an IRA for much of my working life.

 The goal of RMDs is to ensure that most retirement account savings are actually withdrawn and taxes paid during retirement, even though the withdrawn funds don’t have to be spent.
 (They can instead be saved or re-invested in a non-retirement brokerage account.)
+That makes sense, I guess.
+I still don’t like the “have to pay taxes on it” part, but having now taken my first RMDs, I can tell you it’s not nearly as painful as I anticipated.
+It’s just another line on the tax return.

 How are they calculated?